Agent Covenant Protocol · ACP in plain English

 On-chain trustless

 Smart contract holds the pool.
-ACP Merkle root posted on-chain.
-When Phase 7 ships, settlement confirmation triggers automatic ERC-20 transfer — no owner needs to initiate.
-The smart contract enforces it.
+When Phase 7.A ships, settlement confirmation triggers automatic ERC-20 transfer — no owner needs to initiate.
+ACR-500 v0.1 has 10 implementation-blocking decisions queued for working-group ratification.

 Fully trustless, self-executing.
 No trust required.